Skip to Content

 Add a generous amount of cooking oil to your frying pan and set the heat to medium-low.
 You want enough oil to coat the bottom of the pan, plus a bit more, so that it begins to pool.

-I used a small frying pan and I used approximately 2 tsp of coconut oil.
+I used a small frying pan and I used approximately 2 teaspoon of coconut oil.

 Time to cook up some cookies!